IBM/cloud-functions-workshops/prereqs/cloud-functions.md

 _**Info**: The `cloud-functions` plugin provides an IBM specific implementation of the [Apache OpenWhisk CLI](https://github.com/apache/incubator-openwhisk/blob/master/docs/cli.md).
 This is why one of the aliases is named `wsk`.
 However, the IBM version supports custom credentials and configurations needed for working with the IBM Cloud and its services._
 {% endhint %}

-### Logging out
+### Logging out of your IBM Cloud account

-This section is informational.

 {% hint style="warning" %}
 _**Warning**:_ **Do not logout now or you will have to redo steps you just completed!**
 {% endhint %}

-Some configuration data is lost every time you logout of the IBM Cloud account, or if your login expires.
-You will have to follow the steps described above to configure your:
+Some configuration data is lost every time you logout of the IBM Cloud account, or if your login expires including your default:

-- Default Resource group
+- **Resource group**
-- Default Namespace
+- **Namespace**

-once again as it is used by the IBM Cloud Functions plugin.
+If this happens, you will have to follow the steps described above to again configure these values in order to use the _IBM Cloud Functions plugin_.